CodeShellDev/wol-ve/README.md

 # Getting Started

-First download all of the files **(except README.md and .gitignore)**.
+First download all of the files

-Then you need to install python version 3.9,
+Then you need to install python version 3.9

 > [!IMPORTANT]
 > This program was only tested with version 3.9